Stay Safe in the Sun

 When you cannot avoid being outside, than you might want to also apply a sun screen that protects you, yet isn’t made of dangerous chemicals that can actually harm you.
 How do you know which sunscreens are effective and which ones are safe?

-We need to protect ourselves from the short UV (Ultra violet) sun rays that cause sunburn and skin damage.
-We need a protection from both UVA and UVB rays which means we need protection from the smallest wavelengths of light from the sun.
+In the sun we need protection from both UVA and UVB rays which can damagea our skin, cause skin cancer and surpress our immune system.
+This means we need a wide protection from the smallest to to the larger wavelengths of light from the sun.

-These screening agents block both UVA and UVB rays, but not all of them are safe:
+These screening agents all block both UVA and UVB rays, but not all of them are safe:

-The last 3 screening agents are considered safe to use by the FDA, so you might want to check what is in your sunscreen to make sure it both protects you and does not harm you.
+The last 3 screening agents are considered safe to use by the FDA, so you might want to learn to read the ingredients in your sunscreen, just like you read ingredients in the food products you buy.
+You want to make sure your sunscreen both protects you and does not harm you.
+These are the 3 ingredients that block UVA and UVB rays, but are considered safe by the FDA:

 Titanium dioxide (Not as a powder or spray)